 GabarIskuFilan was launched to document solo female travel.
 I am obsessed with solo female travel because it enables me to experience what freedom, autonomy, and decision-making power are like.
 When I was a Muslim woman, solo travel (domestic and international) was unthinkable.
 Let’s be honest: living in the US afforded possibilities that wouldn’t exist in the Muslim world for a Black refugee girl like myself.
 I went to Colombia solo and I had an incredible experience.
 In 2020, I’ll be traveling to Trinidad & Tobago, Cuba, and Mexico.
 I am no longer adhering to a religion that requires a male guardian to travel the world.
 I am finally free to explore, connect and learn about the world around me without fear.

 2. Divorce my husband

 Muslim women can’t divorce their husbands.
-I didn’t know this until I was older.
+I didn’t know this until I was 27.
 This is why I can’t take the term “Muslim feminist” seriously.
-How can this religion be feminist, but you’re not allowed to divorce your husband?
+How can this religion be feminist if you’re not allowed to divorce your husband?
 Divorce shouldn’t be something you plead and beg to access.
 It’s your inherent right to free yourself.
 There are so many things women cannot do, and once I figured out that the extent of oppression was actually much worse than I once believed, I knew I had to leave ASAP!

 I grew up being told that any woman who denies her husband sex while she isn’t on her period or in labor, “the angels will curse her.”
 Marital rape was only outlawed in the US in 1993.
 Marital rape is gender-based violence.
 My legal relationship does not grant a man irrecoverable access to my body.
 Also, consent cannot occur alongside the fear of losing housing, citizenship, financial support, or healthcare.
 No one can consent while they’re afraid.